uu60/mpc-package/README.md

 ## 1 Introduction
 A C++ package for implementing basic MPC operations (including OT, secret share etc.) conveniently based on OpenMPI framework.

+> There is a test case project of the mpc-package, which is https://github.com/uu60/mpc-package-test.

+Currently, the secret can be bool, int8, int16, int32 and int64.
+All the classes are implemented as template classes.
+So when you use them, please clarify the secret's type (like AdditionExecutor<int64_t>).
 (☕️ I try to write C++ code in Java style to keep it readable)
 ## 2 Usage
 ### 2.1 OpenMPI Environment